hilal-cerit/BookingProject/README.md

+The Problem:There isn't any primary keys in table since it's a predesigned db couldn't change it coded the project according to this.
 *Layered architecture; it was the development of a project accompanied by basically standardized sections /layers / parts within the framework of certain principles in order to be more conveniently managed and developed in a hierarchical manner